Sustainability and environment at Arts University Plymouth

 We have a contemplative garden in our Tavistock Place courtyard for students, staff and local wildlife to enjoy.

 We have an electric van to transport goods between campuses.

 We offer 2 x Cycle to Work bicycle schemes to enable staff to cycle to work.

-We are updating our classroom lighting to LED to reduce our electricity consumption.
+We are updating our lighting to LED to reduce our electricity consumption.

 We are rolling out building fabric improvements to windows and roofs across campuses

-A more sustainable approach to Christmas: We are renting three trees from Hillah Farm in Buckfastleigh, run by BA (Hons) Fine Art alumna Emily Hyne.
+A more sustainable approach to Christmas: We rent trees from Hillah Farm in Buckfastleigh, run by BA (Hons) Fine Art alumna Emily Hyne.
 Hillah Farm rents out the trees each Christmas, which allows the renter to re-rent the same Christmas tree each year and watch as it grows.